 Sponsored by ACS Corporation Associates

-Swager will present the award address before the ACS Division of Polymer Chemistry.
+Coe will present his award address before the Division of Organic Chemistry.